HR-CMGT/Javascript-Machine-Learning/README.md

 # Javascript Machine Learning

-This repository maintains a reading list of Machine Learning technologies, algorithms and API's focuced on javascript
+This repository maintains a reading list of Machine Learning technologies, algorithms and API's focused on javascript

 <Br>